openxla/stablehlo/rfcs/20260720-repo-sot-migration.md

   [Copybara](https://github.com/google/copybara)) designed to facilitate such integrations.
 Streamlining integrations would allow the StableHLO team to spend our time more productively, improving StableHLO's development velocity.
-- **Velocity:** We currently rely on ad hoc patching and validation to derisk potentially high-impact PRs before approval.
-Reusing XLA's approach would help us to validate changes across the stack more easily, putting less burden on reviewers and expediting overall review time.
+- **Velocity:** In addition to reducing maintenance overhead, this proposal would streamline our review process for some pull requests.
+We currently rely on ad hoc patching and validation to derisk potentially high-impact PRs before approval; reusing XLA's approach would help us to validate changes across the stack more easily, putting less burden on reviewers and expediting overall review time.

 ## What Would Change